 There are all kinds of color tones in wood grain tile and even a growing number of manufacturers making tile that mimics parquet and artistic inlay parquet perfect for those who like patterned flooring which is very popular at the moment.

 The new styles of wood plank ceramic tile also mean that you can easily create a unified look in your home by laying it throughout; there’s no need to confine it to “wet” areas like kitchens and bathrooms, as it can work equally well in the living room or bedroom, and there is even exterior porcelain wood look tile to continue with the theme outdoors.

 Working with tile means that you can very easily mix and match different tile sizes or types to create interest or to delineate a space, for example this bathroom above where wood look tile works beautifully alongside pebble mosaic tiles.

 Some trend-setters are also promoting the idea of using wood look ceramic tiles on both the floor and an accent wall to create a dramatic look – great if you’re really looking to make a bold statement (or if you’re worried about having to wash down your walls often!).

-For more inspiration and ideas, here is our selection and reviews of some of the best wood look tile brands – have a look on their websites for great images of just what can be achieved with wood look tile.
+For more inspiration and ideas, here is our selection of some of the best wood look tile brands – have a look on their websites for great images of just what can be achieved with wood look tile.